 This edition is a reproduction of the original, published by H. P. Blavatsky in London, England, in 1890.
 Theosophical University Press electronic version ISBN 1-55700-121-9 (print version also available).
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 NOTE: We regret that it was not possible at this time to include the line drawings by F. W. in the current electronic version.